stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 Transform your data into compelling visuals with open-source data visualization tools.
 Gain insights, communicate findings, and make data-driven decisions with powerful, customizable solutions.

 **Examples**:
-- **Grafana**: An open-source platform for monitoring and observability, offering rich visualizations for time-series data, with extensive plugin support.
+- **Grafana**: An open-source platform for monitoring and observability offering rich visualizations for time-series data, with extensive plugin support.
 - **Kibana**: An open-source data visualization dashboard for Elasticsearch, providing powerful tools to explore, visualize, and analyze data.
 - **Plotly**: An open-source graphing library that makes interactive, publication-quality graphs online, with extensive customization options.